luquf/INF568/README.md

 - N = 7 => 1208 sec (floyd)
 - N = 8 => 3960 sec (floyd)

+Conclusion: brute force is working well for small output length but after 6 bytes output I have to use floyd's alfgorithm

 ## 5. How to use

 ```